chato94/A/README.md

 # A[ Server]
-This is a simple static file server powered by Node.js
+This is a simple static file server powered by Node.js.
+It is highly, highly *not* recommended to replace `Express` for this, as `Express` has a much wider range of support.
+This is more for personal usage on a home network.

-### Summary
+## Summary
 It is the refactored<sup>2</sup> version of A Server 3.1, which was coded using Dropbox and a lot of patience.
 Hopefully, this server will simply be a plug and play server like WAMP, meaning that it will serve a web page by simply typing in